rcya1/rcya1.github.io/_posts/math/binary-exponentiation/2021-04-19-binary-exponentiation.md

 title: Binary Exponentiation
 date: 2021-04-19 11:00:00 -0400
 categories: [Math Articles]
-tags: [math, article, binary, exponents, modular arithmetic]
+tags: [Math, Guide, Modular Arithmetic]
 math: true
+toc: true
+excerpt: Let's say you wanted to calculate the large power of a number modulo another such as 7^39 mod 1000.
+The most naive way to do this would be to multiply 7 by itself 39 times and then take the remainder when divided by 1000, aka the last 3 digits.
+However, this technique quickly becomes unmanageable, especially since 7^39 has 32 digits, which would lead to a lot of work and the opportunity to make a lot of mistakes.
+Instead, we could work smarter, not harder.
 ---

 ## Typical Exponentiation

-Let's say you wanted to calculate the large power of a number modulo another, such as
+Let's say you wanted to calculate the large power of a number modulo another such as

 $$7^{39} \pmod{1000}$$

-The most naive way to do this would be to literally multiply $7$ by itself $39$ times and then take the remainder when divided by $1000$, aka the last $3$ digits.
+The most naive way to do this would be to multiply $7$ by itself $39$ times and then take the remainder when divided by $1000$, aka the last $3$ digits.
 However, this technique quickly becomes unmanageable, especially since $7^{39}$ has $32$ digits, which would lead to a lot of work and the opportunity to make a lot of mistakes.
 Instead, we could work smarter, not harder.

 The next way we could augment this process is by realizing that after each successive multiplication, we could take the intermediate product modulo $1000$.
 For instance, we would first have $7, 7^2 = 49, 7^3 = 343$.
 After this, we would have $7^4 = 2401$, but we can ignore everything but the last $3$ digits and simply take the $401$ as our product moving forward.
 By continuing this strategy, we will constantly stay with small numbers and not have to deal with $32$ digit monstrosities.
 However, this still involves us doing $38$ multiplications to get from $7$ to $7^{39}$.
 As the exponent grows even larger, it would become infeasible for humans to do it by hand.